FryJay/MenuHammer/README.md

-     'A',                                     -- "a" is the hotkey to open the menu 'Applications',                          -- The description of the menu item to display {                                        -- The table of actions to perform {cons.act.menu, "applicationMenu""}  -- Action to open the Application menu }
+     'A',                                     -- "a" is the hotkey to open the menu 'Applications',                          -- The description of the menu item to display {                                        -- The table of actions to perform {cons.act.menu, "applicationMenu"}  -- Action to open the Application menu }
     },
 ```